AFNY Logo

 "Yes, I want to drive the mother of all gas-guzzlers . . .
 Yes, I want to drive my Hummer and never have to think that by consuming so much oil, I am making transfer payments to the worst Arab regimes that transfer money to Islamic charities that transfer money to madrassas that teach children intolerance, antipluralism and how to hate the infidels.

-"And when one day one of those madrassa graduates goes off and joins the jihad in Falluja and kills my neighbor's son, who is in the U.S. Army Rangers, I want to drive to his funeral in my Hummer.
+"And when one day one of those madrassa graduates goes off and joins the jihad in Falluja and kills my neighbor's son, who is in the US Army Rangers, I want to drive to his funeral in my Hummer.
 Yes, I want to curse his killers in front of his mother and wail aloud, 'If there was only something I could do . . .'
 And then I want to drive home in my Hummer, stopping at two gas stations along the way."

 Bravo, Mr. Friedman, for musing in your column so progressively about your next life.
 We can just imagine, perhaps in this life, the following as a real conversation stopper at the next NY Times staff meeting: "well, maybe it's time we stop accepting full page ads for Hummers and doing puff piece after puff piece on SUV's!"